sfaist/docs/api-reference/mappings.md

 title: 'Mappings and Transformations'
 ---

-Certainly.
-Here's a comprehensive markdown document that covers mappings and transformations:

-# Mappings and Transformations

 This document outlines the API operations available for managing and applying mappings and transformations to product data.

 ## Table of Contents